Walk Friendly Communities

 Minnesotans want and need safe places to walk, whether for recreation or transportation purposes.
 Walking is an important contributor to the health of our residents – that’s why the Minnesota Department of Health and its partners support work to make it easier to walk in communities across Minnesota.

-The Office of Statewide Health Improvement Initiatives will soon provide a call for cities to hold “Walk Friendly Community” workshops across Minnesota to improve conditions to support walking and implement components of Minnesota Walks, which is a statewide framework for walking.
+The Office of Statewide Health Improvement Initiatives is requesting applications for communities to host Walkable Community workshops across Minnesota to improve conditions to support walking and implement components of Minnesota Walks, which is a statewide framework for walking.

 Workshops will provide ideas and an understanding of what makes a Walk Friendly Community, along with a facilitated action planning session to help launch local efforts.
 Participants should include elected officials, planners, engineers, health care and public health staff, economic development or tourism staff and community champions for walking.